telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/faq.md

 The `ToDataSourceResult` extension method supports an optional selector, which can be used to convert the processed data to some other type.

-The example below demonstrates how to convert the processed data.
+The following example demonstrates how to convert the processed data.

 ###### Example